 Why Is Toe Room Important In Ski Boots?

-The right amount of toe room in ski boots is important two ways.
+The right amount of toe room in ski boots is important in two ways.

 Also read our guide on why my ski boots hurt calves.

-The other is for the skiers to use their toe movements to transfer their weights and apply pressure on the skis in performing certain ski maneuvers.
+The other is for the skiers to use their toe movements to transfer their weights and apply pressure on the skis in performing certain ski manoeuvres.

 How Much Toe Room Should Ski Boots Have?